possen/fothello/README.md

 --------
 Root object for game.
 Initializes objects.
 Manages players, games and current game.

-Game
+Match
 ----
-Associates a players to a particular game.
+Associates a players to a particular match.
 Initiates the board, manages the game logic such as who's turn it is and how moves are made.
 Could be subclassed for a different variant of the game.
 Has functions to determine tracks of what pieces would be flipped.
 It also knows how to calculate the current score.